oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

  }
  ```

-A Producer sending an OpenC2 Command includes its identifier
-in the message `from` field, allowing Consumers receiving
+A Producer sending an OpenC2 request includes its identifier in the message
-the command to know its origin.
-A Consumer sending a
+`from` field, allowing Consumers receiving the request to know its origin.
+A
-response to an OpenC2 command includes its identifier in the
+Consumer sending a response to an OpenC2 request includes its identifier in the
-message `from` field, allowing responses from different
+message `from` field, allowing responses from different actuators to be
-actuators to be identified by the Producer receiving the response.
+identified by the Producer receiving the response.

+When publishing an OpenC2 request, the Producer can use the `to` field as a
+filter to provide finer-grained control over which Consumers should process any
-The `to` field is not utilized, as the MQTT Topic Structure
+particular message than is provided by the MQTT Topic Structure and Client
-and Client subscriptions regulate which recipients receive
-each individual message.

- The `request_id` field can contain any string; UUIDv4 format
- is recommended for request IDs.

-> **Note**: The selection of the IMF-fixdate format is a carryover
-> from the HTTPS Transfer Spec.
-There may be date formats
-> more suitable for use with MQTT.

- The `created` field is populated with the date/time when
- the message was created, in the preferred IMF-fixdate
- format as defined by Section 7.1.1.1 of RFC 7231; the
- conditions for populating the Date: header specified in
- Section 7.1.1.2 of RFC 7231 SHALL be followed.
+subscriptions.

 ## 2.4 Quality of Service